Home Food and wine11+ great picnic spots in Ottawa and beyond

 Carleton University, Ottawa

-Probably not the first picnic spot that pops to mind for most people, Carleton University has a few picnic tables beautifully situated next to some photogenic Rideau River rapids.
-Because most people don’t know about this place, it’s often possible to snag a table, especially in the summer and on weekends, when the campus is quieter.
+Probably not the first picnic spot that pops to mind for most people, Carleton University has a few picnic tables and benches beautifully situated near the newish cycling/pedestrian bridge that spans the Rideau River above some photogenic rapids.
+You’ll have the best chance of snagging a place to sit in the summer and on weekends, when the campus is quieter.
 (OK, I know I’ve sort of spoiled that advantage by posting here—the eternal travel writer’s dilemma.)
+However, many of the take-out dining spots on campus have limited hours when classes aren’t in session, so you’ll probably want to bring your own meal.

 Britannia Park, Ottawa